 Sellafield Ltd, the largest SLC, has published a set of contract quality requirements which it applies along its own supply chain.
 Sellafield Ltd requires its suppliers to deliver goods and services safely and predictably, at the correct quality and to the agreed cost.

 These requirements have also been informed by a benchmarking exercise to support best practice and share experience, carried out across the whole UK nuclear industry.
 The contract quality requirements define the standards which Sellafield Ltd’s suppliers must comply with.
 These standards are above the quality management systems specifications of ISO 9001:2008.

 The contract quality requirements form a key document for Sellafield Ltd, and are the principle requirement for the organisation’s assurance arrangements covering certification, audit and inspection.
 They set a clear performance expectation on the supply chain.

-For more information, download Sellafield Ltd’s contract quality requirements guidance (updated September 2017).
+For more information, download Sellafield Ltd’s contract quality requirements guidance (pdf, updated September 2017).